Tap30/hiss/NEW_README_DRAFT.md

 It is most useful when you want to persist or send an object which has sensitive fields.

-The motivation behind this project was we wanted to encrypt [personally identifiable information (PII)](https://en.wikipedia.org/wiki/Personal_data) of our users prior to persisting them in the database.
-This adds an extra layer of security, protecting user identities in case of a data breach or unauthorized access.
+The motivation behind this project was we wanted to encrypt [personally identifiable information (PII)](https://en.wikipedia.org/wiki/Personal_data) of our users prior to persisting them in the database that in case of a data breach or unauthorized access, user identities would be protected.

 ## Contents